 The quantum stylist machines are a range of five computerized sewing machines from Singler.
 The models in the range include; 9960, 8060, 8060 fashion bundle, 9985, and 9980.
 Click on each model name to read more about them.

 These machines all come with plenty of bells and whistles you can expect from a computerized sewing machine.
 The machines seem to vary based on the number of built-in stitches, type of display and included accessories.
 The cheapest in the line is the Quantum Stylist 9960.
-But don’t be fooled by it’s lower price.
-It is absolutely packed with features.
+But don’t be fooled by it’s lower price into thinking it is a basic machine because it comes with a lot of features.
 It comes with 600 built-in stitches that should cover every type of stitch you’ll ever need.
 You also get 18 additional presser feet to give you more creative freedom with your designs.

 It makes excellent stitches and perfect monograms.
 The machine performs a lot of tasks for you automatically which is convenient.
 Automatic needle threading, automatic thread cutter, stop/start button, automatic buttonholes, needle up/down button, automatic stitch length and width adjuster, and automatic thread tensioner, are a few of the useful features of the machine.

 It comes with an extension table which makes sewing large fabrics more comfortable.
-The work area is well illuminated at night with the dual built-in LED lights.
+The dual built-in LED light illuminates the work at night.
 The lighting on this machine easily rivals that found on high-end sewing machines.

 During my research, I found a few negative reviews about this machine which had to do with the bobbin system.
 However, Singer identified and fixed the problem in their updated machines.
 If you do decide to buy this machine, you’ll be getting the updated machines and should, therefore, not worry about this issue.

-The Singer Quantum stylist 9960 computerized sewing machine is a very good machine that will meet all of your sewing needs.
+The Singer Quantum stylist 9960 computerized sewing machine is an excellent machine that will meet all of your sewing needs.
 It is durable, makes high-quality stitches, very easy to set up and use, affordable, and has the features of a high-end machine.
 If you are looking for an excellent computerized sewing machine, you really should be considering the 9960 or the other members of the Singer Quantum Stylist family.

 This is a good machine for beginners and experienced sewers alike.
 I honestly don’t have any complaints about this machine.